Batches

 Media type compatibility

 A data row that has a different media type than the destination project will not be submitted.
-For example, if you create a batch of text assets, you will not be able to send that batch to a project for labeling images.
+For example, if you create a batch of text assets, you can't to send that batch to a project for labeling images.

 Appending to batches not supported

-Once a batch has been submitted you cannot add more data rows.
+Once a batch has been sent to an Annotate project, you can't add more data rows to the batch.

 Sampling methods